zigzag/redmine_burndown/README.markdown

 This tab will show the Burndown chart for the current Sprint (cough Version cough), and also give a sidebar listing of all previous Sprints to see their Burndown chart as well.
 The Burndown Chart shows the current work remaining in red and an ideal trend line in grey.

 ## Installation
-The Redmine Burndowns plugin depends on the excellent googlecharts gems by Matt Aimonetti.
-This can be installed with:

-    sudo gem install mattetti-googlecharts --source=http://gems.github.com

 If you'd like, you may also unpack the gem into your Redmine deploy by adding the following to your environment.rb file: